 5. Learn More About Improving Your Work Life

-Now that you know what to do when you can't sleep, you should notice that you've got more energy during the day and can perform better at work.
-So follow these steps and start to get better sleep today.
+Now you know what to do when you can't sleep.
+You should notice that you've got more energy during the day and can perform better at work.
+Follow these steps and start to get better sleep today.

 Editorial Note: This content was originally published in 2018.
 We're sharing it again because our editors have determined that this information is still accurate and relevant.